seanmayer/Docker-Kubernetes-and-Swarm-Crib-Sheet/Docker-Kubernetes-and-Swarm.md

 - distroless images are relatively harder to build and maintain

+### Is K8s and Swarm Secrets secure?

+- K8s and Swarm Secrets are secure by default
+- Your application has to have secrets stored somewhere
+- And there will be unecrypted secrets in memory
+- If a hacker has root in your container, they can get your secrets
+    - So first step is to make sure your container is secure (e.g. don't run as root, etc)

+- Vault and one time passwords are more secure than K8s and Swarm Secrets (but they are more complex to setup and maintain)

 # Kubernetes

 - Kubernetes is an open source container orchestration tool